 At the end of the training, attendees will be able to:

-- Describe verbal and non-verbal leadership behaviors of Balint Group leaders.
+- Describe verbal and nonverbal behaviors of Balint group leaders.

-- Identify the process and progression of a Balint Group, over multiple group sessions.
+- Identify the progression of a Balint group over multiple sessions.

 A specific schedule will be worked out as part of the contract you sign with the ABS.
 As an example, we might start at 8 AM on a Thursday, finishing by midday on Saturday.
 Generally speaking participants will not have evening sessions.
 Note that participants must be free from clinical or other demands during the time of the training; one of the benefits of the format is that the organization can tailor that availability to best suit its purposes.